Tanana Athabaskans: Potlatches

-The Athabaskan potlatch (Tanacross xtíitl, Upper Tanana -hotįįł) or the gathering-up ceremony is a mid-winter ceremonial activities of traditional potlatch among Athabaskan peoples.
+The Athabaskan potlatch (Tanacross xtíitl, Upper Tanana -hotįįł) or the gathering-up ceremony is a mid-winter ceremonial activity of traditional potlatch among Athabaskan peoples.
 This was one event at which people from different local and even regional bands met.
-The several regional bands attending a potlatch might have spoken slightly different dialects which were nonetheless close enough to each other to be mutually intelligible.
-The importance of potlatches in establishing friendly ties with outside groups has already been discussed: marriages and trade partnership often grew out of association at a potlatch.
+The several regional bands attending a potlatch might have spoken slightly different dialects, which were nonetheless close enough to each other to be mutually intelligible.
+The importance of potlatches in establishing friendly ties with outside groups has already been discussed: marriages and trade partnerships often grew out of association at a potlatch.
 The potlatch usually lasted for a week.
 The most elaborate of Athabaskan potlatches was the funeral potlatch (or memorial potlatch, mortuary potlatch).
-The funeral potlatch marks the separation of the deceased from and is the last public expression of grief.
+The funeral potlatch marks the separation of the deceased from the world and is the last public expression of grief.
 Memorial potlatches are held by family members of a deceased person one year after the death.
 It is a mourning opportunity as well as one to honor the deceased.
-Other potlatches were held to demonstrate the wealth, prosperity or luck of a person: the more potlatches, the greater the wealth.
+Other potlatches were held to demonstrate the wealth, prosperity, or luck of a person: the more potlatches, the greater the wealth.
 Fresh moose meat is essential to the Athabaskan funeral potlatch.
 Today, the most well-known potlatch is Nuchalawoyya Potlatch of the Native Village of Tanana.
-Archaeological evidence of potlatching is found at the 1000 year-old Pickupsticks site near Shaw Creek in the Middle Tanana Valley.
+Archaeological evidence of potlatching is found at the 1000-year-old Pickupsticks site near Shaw Creek in the Middle Tanana Valley.